Senior Biologist and Regional Director

 Aquatic Biologist and Territory Leader

 Bob is a certified applicator in aquatics and is licensed in Delaware, New Jersey, New York, Pennsylvania, Connecticut and Vermont.
 He also maintains certified applicator licenses in Forest Pest Management, Turf and Ornamental Pest Control, and Fish Control within several states and is a SePro Preferred Applicator.
 In 2013, Bob received his Rotenone fish control certification from the US Fish and Wildlife Service for fisheries management and restoration projects.
 Additionally, he received his Wetland Delineation Certification through the Rutgers University certification program.
-Bob is experienced in wetland and terrestrial habitat restoration on mitigation and remediation sites, maintaining his 40-hour and 10-hour OSHA construction certifications.
-Bob is also an AquaMaster Certified Technician and has over a decade of experience in fountain and aeration system installation, maintenance and repair.
+Bob maintains his 40-hour and 10-hour OSHA construction certifications and is an AquaMaster Certified Technician.
 His professional memberships include NALMS (North American Lake Management Society), PALMS (Pennsylvania Lake Management Society), NEAPMS (Northeast Aquatic Plant Management Society, the Mapping Network and QDMA (Quality Deer Management Association).

 Bob graduated from Penn State University in 2004 with a Bachelor of Science degree in Environmental Resource Management and minors in Watersheds and Water Resources as well as Wildlife and Fisheries Science.
 During his collegiate time, he was a member of Delta Theta Sigma, a professional and social agricultural fraternity.
 Bob was able to contribute to numerous social and philanthropic organizations, including participation in THON, the largest student run philanthropic event in the world which raises funds and provides sponsorship for children fighting cancer.
 He also has knowledge in white-tailed deer management and biology from his experience at the Penn State University White-Tailed Deer Research Facility.